kafabkaren/msfour_kafagymstore/README.md

     <li>PAYMENT</li>
     - There are two steps involved in this process:<br>
         - Cart which is getting all the user orders.<br>
-        - Checkout which allows user to add their shipping details and make a secure payment via stripe.<br><br>
+        - Checkout which allows user to add their shipping details and make a secure payment via stripe .<br><br>
     <li>ADMIN</li>
     - The admin panel, which can be created with Django project, where Admin can take control of products and other data.<br><br>
     <li>FEATURES REMAINING TO IMPLEMENT</li>
+    - Adding a 24/7 Online chat service via chat<br>
+    - I set the on_sale var in product model but I could not manage to implement its logic due to time constraint.
+    - The blog app that is part of my code was replaced by the ejournal app.
+I did not wish to remove it at the last minute to avoid any unintended drawback at the last minute.<br>
+    - Two issues were notice with the ejournal app.
+The first being the Add Article set as link under Our News menu which makes its page accessible though it requires login credentianls to add an article.
+The second, once logged in to add article, the link Author displays the names of other registered used.
+I count to change this and restrict the page to the specific logged in user.<br>
+    - A css issue profile page on footer was identified, this stemmed from the application of crisp form and it needs some styling consideration.
     - Connecting to additional payment systems such as PayPal<br>
-    - Adding a 24/7 service via chat<br>
     - Displaying number of product images per product<br>
     - Enlarging product image upon hovering<br>
     - Creating account with social media<br>